Building graphics with Python

 The top 10 stations from question 1 are those with the highest average bicycle traffic.
 These reordered data allow for creating a clear visualization highlighting the busiest stations.

-Figure 1, without any styling, displays the data in a basic barplot.
+Figure 1.2, displays the data in a basic barplot.
 While it conveys the essential information, it lacks aesthetic layout, harmonious colors, and clear annotations, which are necessary to improve readability and visual impact.

-Since the charts produced by Pandas follow the highly flexible logic of matplotlib, they can be customized.
-However, this often requires significant effort, and the matplotlib grammar is not as standardized as ggplot in R. If you wish to remain in the matplotlib ecosystem, it is better to use seaborn directly, which provides ready-to-use arguments.
-Alternatively, you can switch to the plotnine ecosystem, which offers a standardized syntax for modifying elements.
+Since the graphs produced by Pandas are based on the highly flexible logic of matplotlib, they can be customized extensively.
+However, this often requires considerable effort, as the matplotlib grammar is neither as standardized nor as intuitive as that of ggplot in R. For those wishing to remain within the matplotlib ecosystem, it is generally preferable to use seaborn directly, as it provides several ready-to-use options.
+Alternatively, one can turn, as we shall do here, to the plotnine ecosystem, which offers the standardized ggplot syntax for modifying the various elements of a figure.

 seaborn is a high-level interface built on top of matplotlib.
 This package provides a set of features to create matplotlib figures or axes directly from a function with numerous arguments.
 If further customization is needed, matplotlib functionalities can be used to update the figure, whether through the implicit or explicit approaches described earlier.